 The Demo is when your team convinces us that your implementation does what it was supposed to do.
+This is accomplished by your team running our test bench file.
+I will distribute this file about 12-24 hours before the assignment is due so you have a chance to plug your register file in and make sure it works.

-This is accomplished using a combination of your test benches and our custom test benches.
-It is also a time for us to gauge the level of involvement of each of the group members.
+The Demo time is also a time for us to gauge the level of involvement of each of the group members.
+Demos will be done during class time on the due date.